modbas/mad76/doc/teachlinux/teachlinux.md

     -   password: ask your teacher

-2. You are now logged in as user `lab01` and see the lightweight Linux desktop `LXDE`
+2. You are now logged in as user `lab01` and see the lightweight GUI desktop `LXDE`

 3. You can now run apps, e.g., the Web browser `chromium`